 Splurge on the vanity top

 Unless your vanity top is 8 feet long, we’re not talking about an outrageous expense.
 Many countertop fabricators have remnants of some beautiful quartz or granite that will be very affordable.

 While neutrals are popular in the kitchen, the bathroom is a chance to use some different colors and a busier pattern to really spruce up the space.
 A darker stone with lots of veining and some sparkle can light up a smaller bathroom or powder room.

 If you can’t go with granite or quartz and you’ve opted for a solid surface or cultured marble — dress it up with an interesting sink or a decorative edge.

 New paint, an accent wall, or how about wallpaper?

 A different color will freshen up any space.
 If you’ve been thinking about an accent wall — now’s the time.
 Be it new paint or an accent wall, the greatest thing is if you hate it, it’s easy enough to change.

 Paint stores offer small sample containers of colors and three or four sizable color blocks to put up on the wall to help you decide.
-Take a couple of days to pick which you like best.
+Take a couple of days to pick which you like best (read our guide, it may help you choose the right paint for your bathroom).
 A color may look great in the middle of the day, but it might turn out to be something you really don’t want to wake up to.

 If you are going to do it yourself, block off a good bit of time.
 There are usually lots of nooks and crannies as well as tight spaces in the bathroom, so you will need to tape off areas and be extra careful.